ByThePowerOfScience/BioForge/README.md

 ## 📁 Included in the Archive

-You will receive a `.rar` archive containing two folders:
+You will receive a `.rar` archives each containing one folder:

 - `Plugins/`
   Contains required MCreator plugins.